tsujamin/srs-hhvm-notebook/notes.md

 Some pairs of reference counting operations can be [ommited][refcount-opts.cpp] by the JIT if proven to not affect the overall reachability of objects.

 ##Memory Management
+Memory management within HHVM is split into several different varieties.

+1. At the lowest level we have raw calls to `malloc`, `free` and friends.
+The default build for HHVM is to use /jemalloc/ instead of system `malloc`.
+   Memory chunks allocated using these commands are typically internal C++ objects, but sometimes they are used for PHP objects (certain types of `StringData`) as an optimisation.
+2. We have the so-called "Smart Memory Manager", written in C++ and backed by 2MB 'slabs' allocated with `malloc`.

 ##Profiling/Instrumentation

 ###IR Tracing
 HHVM can be configured to output the IR (Intermediate Representation) of each function it encounters.
 This is enabled by running HHVM in an environment where `TRACE=printir:2` is enabled.
 The trace will be found in `/tmp/hphp.log`.
 The JIT emiited assembly can also be output alongside the IR, but this requires HHVM to be compiled against libxed (which can be found in the tarball for [Intel PIN][intel_pin]).
 The subsequent cmake command is:
 ```cmake -DCMAKE_BUILD_TYPE=Debug